-Masters Pest Control Sydney is a professional pest management and control service provider that is able to deal with all types of termites quickly and efficiently.
-Sydney wide pest controller, all pests including termites, warranty on all work 02 8007 4666.
+Masters Pest Control Sydney is a professional pest control service provider that is able to deal with all types of termites quickly and efficiently.
+Consult us about any termite control questions.

 Termites will eat anything that is made of wood and can even damage electrical wiring and plaster walls.
-When they come to eating the plastic and electrical wiring, this typically means that they are all over your place and that significant damage has been done.
-Even houses with steel frames are not immune to termites as they can still enter and destroy wooden roof, furniture and everything else made of wood.
-To make it simple, termites come to your house in search for food.
+When they gnaw through the plastic and electrical wiring, this typically means that they have already done significant damage to your place.
+Even houses with steel frames are not immune to termites as they can still destroy wooden roof, furniture and everything else made of wood.
+To make it simple, termites come to your house in search of food.
 They can come from their nest which can be over a hundred metres far.
-They travel through their underground tunnels and can squeeze through cracks to enter your house.
+They travel through their underground tunnels and can squeeze through cracks to enter your home.

 Answer: Termites are pests that are responsible for causing damage that can be measured in millions of dollars.
+The structural damage they can cause should make you worry about termite control.
+Sydneyweather, in particular, encourage termite activity especially between November and January.
 They can bite through almost everything, from wood to paper, books, insulation and even your filtration systems.
 They do extensive damage to trees and plants.
 Buildings and other properties can get infected by termites at any time, however, a special level of attention needs to be given to termites when buying or purchasing a property.
 Besides the lost money this can cause, thousands of termites in your home or business can impact you psychologically.

-Question: Why most termite infestations happen between March and May?
+Why most termite infestations happen between March and May in Australia?

 Answer: Typically, seeing winged termites indoors is the first sign of a termite infestation.
 Some other signs of infestation include spotting mud tubes that extend over your foundations, support columns, floor joists and other.
 Mud tubes have a diameter similar in size to a pencil.
-Termites use the tubes as a tunnel that protects them while traveling from their colony to your home.
+Termites use the tubes as tunnels that protect them while travelling from their colony to your home.
 You can break these tunnels to check for termite presence.
-Even if the tunnel appears to be empty, that does not need to mean that there are no termites around.
-Termites can abandon some tunnels when they travel to another part of your house.
-Wood that has been damaged by termites is usually hollow and has tiny bits of dried mud and soil on them.
+Even if the tunnels appear empty, they still suggest termite presence.
+Wood that was damaged by termites is usually hollow and has tiny bits of dried mud and soil on them.
 Sometimes, there will be absolutely no signs that your home is infested with termites as they are very shadowy pests that prefer to hide.
 Termite infestations can last for years before being detected and the damage associated with these infestations is often critical and beyond repair.
-If you as little as think that you have a termite infestation, call an expert pest manager who will spot hidden and hard to see signs of termite infestation and deal with it quickly and efficiently.
+If you think that you have a termite infestation, call an expert pest manager who will spot hidden and hard to see signs of termite infestation and deal with it using effective termite treatment procedures.

-Answer: Short answer, NO. Getting rid of termites requires a set of special skills coupled by years of experience in the field.
+Answer: Short answer, NO. Getting rid of termites requires a set of special skills coupled with years of experience in the field.
 Our experienced pest controller will identify the critical parts of your home and treat all hidden entry points.
-The only thing that you could try treating yourself are small infected areas that are away from your house, such as your sandbox or mailbox post.
+They will also give the appropriate termite protection to prevent the infestation from happening again.

-Will the chemicals you use be harmful to my family and pets.
+Will the chemicals you use be harmful to my family and pets?

 Answer: All chemical products that we use have passed extensive tests for all possible effects on health.
 Based on all knowledge and experience that we have, all products used by our pest controllers pose no health risks to humans and pets.

-Answer: Termites returning to your home after the treatment do not mean that you have been scammed or that your pest controller did a poor job.
-Even we, after thousands of successful termite management jobs, experience a client that calls saying that they have returned.
+Answer: Termites returning to your home after the treatment does not mean that you have been scammed or that your pest controller did a poor job.
+Even after thousands of successful termite management jobs, we still encounter clients that call us saying that they have returned.
 While we build an impenetrable chemical barrier that goes deep in the ground, termites sometimes find their way back.
-The best way to reduce chances of termites returning to your home is to call a professional pest manager who will give you full guarantee on all services.
+The best way to reduce chances of termites returning to your home is to call a professional pest manager who will give you a full guarantee on all services.